TheRockXu/pegasus-demo/README.md

 # Usage

-To run the demo, please download pre-trained model from [here](https://drive.google.com/file/d/1FVzZto4bf5_TCmRy3tNeirhPDdLrvum5/view?usp=sharing).
+To run the demo, please download pre-trained model on cnn_dailymail from [here](https://drive.google.com/file/d/1FVzZto4bf5_TCmRy3tNeirhPDdLrvum5/view?usp=sharing) or gigaword from [here](https://drive.google.com/file/d/1ZF2qO6bAnsTF2LSndLMir3e7NrlFL288/view?usp=sharing).
 Unzip it and put it to `model/`, or anywhere really if you just specify its location and where your article file is.
 Suppose your article is this [one](https://thehill.com/policy/national-security/507744-russian-hackers-return-to-spotlight-with-vaccine-research-attack)

 `python test_example.py --article example_article --model_dir model/`